ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Related Work

 Several tasks have emerged around understanding from these datasets.
 Prior works on change detection \cite{langer_robust_2020, avidan_objects_2022}, changed object pose estimation \cite{adam_has_2023}, or object relocalization \cite{ wald_rio_2019} address these changes through sequential pipelines—detecting, matching, and labeling object differences—but rely on externally predicted masks and assume consistent instance boundaries.
 MORE~\cite{zhu_living_2024} jointly addresses reconstruction and re-localization to leverage repeated scans for improved geometry and appearance, but still relies on ground-truth mask filtering and heuristic matching to assign instance identities.

-Despite increasing attention to evolving 3D environments and the common reliance on disparate association or matching steps, no unified formulation currently exists for semantic instance segmentation that spans multiple indoor temporal observations.
+Despite increasing attention to evolving 3D environments and the common reliance on disparate association or matching steps, no unified formulation currently exists for semantic instance segmentation that \emph{jointly integrates and refines} information from multiple indoor temporal observations.
 For example, RescanNet~\cite{halber_rescan_2019} operates inductively, incrementally associating object instances across sparse rescans, initializing from ground-truth segmentations and using handcrafted segmentation, registration, and matching pipelines.
 In contrast, our method jointly predicts temporally consistent instance masks without requiring prior segmentation, motion assumptions, or correspondence heuristics.
 This unified formulation provides the representational foundation for downstream change detection, relocalization, and reasoning tasks, enabling a coherent understanding of how real-world environments evolve.

 \paragraph{Problem Definition} We formally define \textit{Temporally Sparse 4D Semantic Instance Segmentation} (4DSIS): Given a \textit{sequence} of temporally distinct 3D scans $\mathcal{P} = \{P^{(1)}, ..., P^{(T)}\}$ of a scene $\mathcal{S}$, where each scan $P^{(t)}$ represents a single temporal \textit{stage} $t$ and contains $N_t$ points, in which some unobserved changes have occurred, the objective is to jointly predict all points across all scans into $K$ instance masks $\mathcal{M} = \{m^1, ..., m^K\}$.
 Each mask $m^k \in \{0, 1\}^{N}$ spans the entire sequence, where $N = \sum_{t=1}^{T} N_t$, covering points from any combination of stages and is assigned a single semantic classification label $c$.